jonathanyeh0723/openvino-docker-sales-kit/README.md

     - Base OS: Ubuntu 20.04
     - OpenVINO: 2021.3.394

-*It is suggested to use Intel's 11th-gen (Tiger Lake) as core processor.
+*It is suggested to use Intel's 11th-gen (Tiger Lake) or above as core processor in consideration of performance.

 ## Running Containers